NCHS-Software-Engineering/Css-SlideCentral/README.md

 * mysql2
 * dotenv
 * cors

-Dependencies must be installed in the general and client directory with npm syntax
+Dependencies must be installed in both the server and client directories using npm install

 ### Installation